-Podcast logo is made by Instagram.com/nethkaria; intro and outro music by Instagram.com/nelamusica.
+Podcast logo is made by https://www.instagram.com/nethkaria; music is from “Mystery,” recorded in 1919 by Paul Biese and his Novelty Orchestra.
 Follow the show on Instagram (https://www.instagram.com/offcampushistory/) and Facebook (https://www.facebook.com/offcampushistory)!
 You can also email the show at offcampushistory[at]gmail.com.